sabastianpeters/vfs-gulp-auto-builder/readme.md

 - Inside of the same `bin` folder as Natural Docs, add a `ItchioButler` folder
 - unzip the folder so that `butler.exe` is at the path `.\bin\ItchioButler\butler.exe`
 - `.\node_modules\.bin\gulp itchio-upload-compressed-builds` must be run once to authenticate the butler
+- run something like `.\bin\ItchioButler\butler.exe push ".\project-dest\Compressed\Windows\Project Afloat.zip" sabastianpeters/afloat:latest-windows-64` but for your game
+  - this is just to verify that builds can be uploaded and there aren't any major issues

 ### Task Scheduler Setup